ankaAR/bestiario5e/_creatures/succubus-incubus.md

 speed: "30 ft., fly 60 ft."
 hit_points: "66 (12d8+12)"
 armor_class: "15 (armadura natural)"
-damage_resistances: "cold, fire, lightning, veneno, bludgeoning, piercing, and slashing from nonmagical weapons"
+damage_resistances: "frío, fire, lightning, veneno, bludgeoning, piercing, and slashing from nonmagical weapons"
 ---

 ***Telepathic Bond.*** The fiend ignores the range restriction on its telepathy when communicating with a creature it has hechizado.
 The two don't even need to be on the same plane of existence.